despondentdonkey/CanvasGameFrame/README.md

 CanvasGameFrame
 ===============

-A framework to create a JS game engine out of.
+Allows you to get straight to the rendering with either the 2D api or WebGL.
+It also provides useful loop and time functions for games.

-Requires the latest version of Jquery.
+Requires the latest version of jQuery.

 index.html and main.js are used for testing.